 - 5.14 For international competitive procurements, all Procurement Documents shall be in English, French, or Spanish, as the Borrower chooses.
-The Borrower may also issue translated versions of these documents in another language, which should be the National Language.
-The National Language is, either: - a. the national language of the Borrower; or - b. the language used nationwide in the Borrower's country for commercial transactions, and the Bank is satisfied that this is the language used. - 5.15 The Borrower shall take full responsibility for the correct translation of the documents into the National Language.
+The Borrower may also issue translated versions of these documents in another language, which should be the National Language. - 5.15 The Borrower shall take full responsibility for the correct translation of the documents into the National Language.
 In case of any discrepancy, the text in English, French, or Spanish prevails.
-If Procurement Documents are issued in two languages, potential Applicants/Bidders/Proposers/ Consultants may submit their Applications/Bids/Proposals in either of those two languages. - 5.16 For international competitive procurement that is subject to prior review, the Borrower has the responsibility to furnish to the Bank an accurate translation of the evaluation report for Prequalification/Initial Selection/Shortlisting/Bid/Proposal, draft contract and the conformed copy of the contract in the internationally used language specified in the request for bids/request for proposals documents, that is, English, French, or Spanish.
-The Borrower shall also furnish to the Bank an accurate translation of any subsequent modifications of such contracts.

-- 5.17 For national procurement, Procurement Documents may be in the National Language.
-When the Procurement Documents are in the National Language, the Bank may require the Borrower to provide, for its review, an accurate translation in English, French, or Spanish. - 5.18 The contract signed with the winning Bidder/Proposer/Consultant shall always be written in the language in which the Bid/Proposal was submitted, which shall be the one that governs the contractual relations between the Borrower and the winning Bidder/Proposer/Consultant.
+If Procurement Documents are issued in two languages, potential Applicants/Bidders/Proposers/ Consultants may submit their Applications/Bids/Proposals in either of those two languages. - 5.16 For international competitive procurement that is subject to prior review, the Borrower has the responsibility to furnish to the Bank an accurate translation of the evaluation report for Prequalification/Initial Selection/Shortlisting/Bid/Proposal, draft contract and the conformed copy of the contract in the internationally used language specified in the Request for Bids/Request for Proposals documents, that is, English, French, or Spanish.
+The Borrower shall also furnish to the Bank an accurate translation of any subsequent modifications of such contracts. - 5.17 For national procurement, Procurement Documents may be in the National Language.
+When the Procurement Documents are in the National Language, the Bank may require the Borrower to provide, for its review, an accurate translation in English, French, or Spanish. - 5.18 The contract signed with the winning Bidder/Proposer/Consultant shall always be written in the language in which the Bid/Proposal was submitted, which shall be the language that governs the contractual relations between the Borrower and the winning Bidder/ Proposer/Consultant.
 The contract shall not be signed in more than one language.